iRunFar’s Meghan Hicks has been using the Western Mountaineering HighLite for warmer weather trips for years. Photo: iRunFar/Eszter Horanyi

 Cons:

-Our testers agree that the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree can be used comfortably throughout a wider range of temperatures than any other sleeping bag on this list, prompting us to name it the best hoodless sleeping bag for fastpacking.
+Our testers agree that the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree can be used comfortably in a wider range of temperatures than any other sleeping bag on this list.
+Its versatility is just one of the many things that we loved about it.
+Hoodless sleeping bags are great for people who are going to fastpack with a hooded down jacket or a warm hat and don’t need extra warmth around their head.

-We found this sleeping bag warmest and most comfortable if we kept the zipper underneath the body.
-In this orientation, we could unzip the bag to just below the hip, effectively using it as a quilt.
-This was comfortable and warm between about 27 and 45 degrees Fahrenheit.
+We found this sleeping bag warmest and most comfortable when we kept the zipper underneath the body.
+In this orientation, we could unzip the bag to just below the hip, effectively using it as a quilt, a setup that we found comfortable and warm between about 27 and 45 degrees Fahrenheit.

-Below about 25 degrees Fahrenheit, we’d recommend zipping up the sleeping bag all the way but keeping the zipper under the body because, even though it has a draft tube, zippers tend to be a cold spot in most bags.
-This zipper’s low profile makes it virtually imperceptible when laying on it.
+Below about 25 degrees Fahrenheit, we recommend zipping up the sleeping bag all the way but keeping the zipper under the body.
+Even though most bags have a draft tube, zippers tend to be a cold spot.
+This zipper’s low profile makes it virtually imperceptible when lying on it.

 When fully zipped, the shape is mummy-like for thermal efficiency, snugging around the legs.
-The Enlightened Equipment Convert Sleeping Quilt – 20 Degree, reviewed below, by contrast, is more egg-shaped, a probable reason it wasn’t as warm as this sleeping bag.
+The Enlightened Equipment Convert Sleeping Quilt – 20 Degree, reviewed below, by contrast, is more egg-shaped, which is probably why it wasn’t as warm.

-We really only had one gripe about this sleeping bag.
+Our only gripe with this sleeping bag was the cord locks around the neck, a literally and figuratively small issue.
 The neck cinch features two shock cord drawstrings — one on each side — that are adjusted by cinching a small cord lock.
-Unfortunately, these cord locks are insufficient for holding the neck opening closed, and even small movements uncinch the opening.
-We added an additional cord lock to each shock cord to remediate this issue.
+Unfortunately, these cord locks cannot hold the neck opening closed, and even small movements uncinch the opening.
+To remediate this issue, we added an additional cord lock to each shock cord.

 You can get this sleeping bag in 20-, 30-, and 40-degree Fahrenheit options, so there’s something for any type of fastpacker.